Authenticate

 Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_6) AppleWebKit/605.1.15 (KHTML, like Gecko) Mobile/15E148 CWA/23.5.0 iOS/15.0 X1Class CWACapable 302RedirectionCapable CFNetwork Darwin CWA-iPad AuthManager/3.3.0.0

-This feature is currently in preview.
+This feature is in preview.
 It can be enabled on request using the Podio link or by contacting Citrix Technical Support.
 However, it will eventually be rolled out to every customer after the preview has ended.

 Note: